 The Company provides and receives administrative and other services to and from Con Edison and its subsidiaries pursuant to cost allocation procedures developed in accordance with rules approved by the NYSPSC and/or other regulatory authorities, as applicable.
-The services received include substantial administrative support operations, such as corporate secretarial and associated managerial duties, accounting, treasury, investor relations, information resources, legal, human resources, fuel supply, and energy management services.
-The costs of administrative and other services provided by the Company, and received from Con Edison and its other subsidiaries for the years ended December 31, 2014, 2013 and 2012 were as follows:
+The services received include substantial administrative support operations, such as corporate secretarial and associated managerial duties, accounting, treasury, investor relations, information resources, legal, human resources, fuel supply and energy management services.
+The costs of administrative and other services provided by the Company, and received from Con Edison and its other subsidiaries for the years ended December 31, 2015, 2014 and 2013 were as follows:

-(Millions of Dollars) 2014 2013 2012
+(Millions of Dollars) 2015 2014 2013

-Cost of services provided \$18 \$17 \$19
+Cost of services provided \$17 \$18 \$17

-Cost of services received \$41 \$40 \$42
+Cost of services received \$43 \$41 \$40

-At December 31, 2014, 2013 and 2012, O&R's payable to Con Edison and its other subsidiaries associated with these services was \$7 million, \$5 million and \$8 million, respectively.
+At December 31, 2015, 2014 and 2013, O&R's payable to Con Edison and its other subsidiaries associated with these services was \$5 million, \$7 million and \$5 million, respectively.

-In addition, CECONY and O&R have joint gas supply arrangements, in connection with which O&R purchased from CECONY \$80 million, \$72 million and \$54 million of natural gas for the years ended December 31, 2014, 2013 and 2012, respectively.
+In addition, CECONY and O&R have joint gas supply arrangements, in connection with which O&R purchased from CECONY \$54 million, \$80 million and \$72 million of natural gas for the years ended December 31, 2015, 2014 and 2013, respectively.
 These amounts are net of the effect of related hedging transactions.
-At December 31, 2014, 2013 and 2012, O&R's net payable to CECONY associated with these gas purchases was \$3 million, \$10 million and \$9 million, respectively.
-At December 31, 2014, 2013 and 2012, O&R's payable to Con Edison's competitive energy businesses associated with electricity purchases and retail services was \$1 million.
+At December 31, 2015, 2014 and 2013, O&R's net payable to CECONY associated with these gas purchases was \$6 million, \$3 million and \$10 million, respectively.
+At December 31, 2015, 2014 and 2013, O&R's payable to Con Edison's competitive energy businesses associated with electricity purchases and retail services was \$1 million.

-At December 31, 2014 and 2013, the Company's payable to Con Edison for income taxes was \$6 million and \$2 million, respectively.
-At December 31, 2012, the Company's receivable from Con Edison for income taxes was \$63 million.
+At December 31, 2015, the Company's receivable from Con Edison for income taxes was \$9 million.
+At December 31, 2014, the Company's payable to Con Edison for income taxes was \$6 million.